Sssara-5/TF-TabularCondensation/README.md

 ## 📦 Installation

-Follow the steps below to set up TF-TabularCondensation for local development.
+Follow the steps below to set up C²TC for local development.

 ### 1) Clone the repo